The Cisneros Collection

 Modern

 The modern art collection of the CPPC consists primarily of geometric abstraction by 20th-century artists from Latin America, with particular depth in Constructive Universalism, Inventionism, Arte Madí, Concrete art, Neo-Concrete art and Kinetic art.
-The collection also includes works by select European and North American artists whose production was in dialogue with artists of the region.
+The collection also includes works by some European and North American artists whose production was in dialogue with artists of the region.

 Gallery page